rhyslwells/Stability_conditions_fine_compactified_jacobians/README.txt

 This package has been created by Rhys Wells.
-It contains analysis of stability conditions of generalised break divisors on a graph and mildly superadditive functions (See Papers).
+It contains analysis of stability conditions of generalised break divisors on a graph and mildly superadditive functions.
 In both cases we construct non-trival examples and conduct analysis of the results of which are discussed in Rhys's PhD thesis "Combinatorial aspects of the stability space of compactified Jacobians" (See Papers).

 ------------------------------------------------------------------

 In Graph:

-We produce examples of weak degree $d$ stability conditions, and for each construct the associated phi stability region P_{ST}^{\sigma_{\Gamma}}.
+We produce examples of (weak) stability conditions, and for each construct the associated phi stability region P_{ST}^{\sigma_{\Gamma}}.

 In MSA: